Skip to main content

 Yet the 49ers are also owners of the best record in football at 4-1.

 If that sounds like a highly improbable confluence — it is!
-After their latest victory over the Los Angeles Rams, it was revealed that — based on the game’s advanced numbers — the 49ers had only a 2.2% percent post-game win probability.
-In other words, if the game were replayed and the teams produced the same key stats, the Rams would be 97.8% more likely to win.
+After their latest victory over the Los Angeles Rams, it was revealed that — based on the game’s advanced numbers (opens in new tab) — the 49ers had only a 2.2% post-game win probability.
+In other words, if the game were replayed repeatedly and the teams produced the same key stats, the Rams would be expected to win 97.8% of the time.

-But the 49ers turned a tiny window into a victory and now, a quarter of the way through the regular season, have a firm blueprint for how they can seriously contend for the Super Bowl.
-The key, very obviously, is centered on a return to health.
+But the 49ers turned a tiny window into a victory and, a quarter of the way through the regular season, have a firm blueprint for how they can seriously contend for the Super Bowl.
+The key, obviously, is a return to health.

-Mustapha is one of the many scheduled returnees who can help the 49ers attain better positioning on this graph, which charts offensive efficiency on the X-axis and defensive efficiency on the Y-axis.
+Mustapha is one of the many scheduled returnees who can help the team attain better positioning on this graph, which charts offensive efficiency on the X-axis and defensive efficiency on the Y-axis.

 Other near-term returnees should include tight end George Kittle and left guard Ben Bartch, both of whom were seen running off to the side of the field during Monday’s practice.
 Timetables on quarterback Brock Purdy and receivers Ricky Pearsall and Brandon Aiyuk are murkier, but the gist of the strategy remains constant: As players return, the 49ers will aim to push their logo further up and to the right on that graph above.